Alexander Technique Tutor

 BA, ARCM, MSTAT

-Studied viola at the RCM with Bernard Shore and playded professonally for 16 years (Festival Ballet, Iceland Symphony Orcherstra, Scottish National Orchestra, etc.) before taking up teaching full time.
+Studied viola at the RCM with Bernard Shore and played professonally for 16 years (Festival Ballet, Iceland Symphony Orcherstra, Scottish National Orchestra, etc.) before teaching full time.
 Trained as a teacher of the Alexander Techique with Walter Carrington.
-Started teaching at the RNCM 1985.
+Started teaching at the RNCM September 1985.
 Chairman of the Society of Teachers of the Alexander Technique 1995-96 and editor of its newsletter for 12 years.
-Since 2001, Head of Training at the Manchester Alexander Technique Training School which offers a full-time, three year training for Alexander teachers.
+2001-2016, Head of Training at the Manchester Alexander Technique Training School which provided full-time, three year training for Alexander teachers.
 Member of the Royal Society of Musicians of Great Britain (1984).

 His role involves:

-- Teaching students how to change unhelpful habits and to adapt for advantage and success
+- Teaching students how to change harmful habits and to adapt for advantage and success

-- Teaching an approach to learning, i.e the Alexander Technique, that develops awareness, presence and well-founded confidence.
+- Teaching an approach to learning, i.e the Alexander Technique, that develops control and well-founded confidence.
 “If we really know what we are doing (and not what we say or think we are doing) we can better do what we want.”
 (Shusterman 2000:168)

 - Teaching the Alexander Technique to RNCM students and members of the general public.